- Graduate probation and retention standards policy

-A student who has been dismissed from their graduate program may request readmission by making an appeal to his or her graduate program.
-The student should also consult with his/her program director and/or the Office of the University Graduate Studies for advice and help with how to proceed.
+A student who has been dismissed from their graduate program may request readmission.
+The student should consult with their program director and/or the Office of Graduate & Extended Learning for advice and help with how to proceed.

-If the program is unwilling to support readmission, the student should again consult the Office of University Graduate Studies to discuss the possibilities for any further action.
+If the program is unwilling to support readmission, the student may consult the college office and/or the Office of Graduate & Extended Learning to discuss the possibilities for any further action.

 - The decision of a graduate program on readmission of a student that has been dismissed is considered to be final.

-- If a student feels that their graduate program did not follow its written procedures in not supporting his or her request for readmission, that student may appeal to Graduate Council for a hearing on due process.
+- If a student feels that their graduate program did not follow its written procedures in not supporting their request for readmission, that student may appeal to Graduate Council for a hearing on due process.

 - The Graduate Council will only consider due process appeals (i.e., cases where a graduate program is thought to have acted contrary to its written procedures), and does not consider any other evidence for exceptions to the dismissal policies of a graduate program.